needle-mirror/com.unity.sequences/Documentation~/sequence-assembly-window.md

 || Duplicate current variant | Creates a duplicate of the currently selected Variant.<br /><br />If you want to use this Variant in the current Sequence, you must still select it in the **Variant** list. |
 || Delete current variant | Permanently deletes the currently selected Variant from your Unity project.<br /><br />Once the Variant is deleted, the selection in the **Variant** list automatically falls back to the original Sequence Asset. |

+>**Note:** If you want to swap or delete Sequence Asset Variants in a Sequence that is a Prefab, you might need to enter the Prefab Mode first.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 ### Removing a Sequence Asset

-To remove a Sequence Asset from the current Sequence, select the area at the left of the Sequence Asset name, and then select the **-** (minus) button at the bottom of the Asset Collection type section.
+To remove a Sequence Asset from the current Sequence without deleting it from your Asset Collection, select the area at the left of the Sequence Asset name, and then select the **-** (minus) button at the bottom of the Asset Collection type section.

 ![](images/sequence-assembly-sequence-asset-remove.png)

-**Note:** This action only removes the Sequence Asset from the current Sequence.
-It does not delete it from your Asset Collections.
+>**Note:** If you want to remove a Sequence Asset from a Sequence that is a Prefab, you might need to enter the Prefab Mode first.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).